philip-hub/Rose-GradeBook/Client/rose-gradebook/README.md

   - Specifically use the ssh-keygen command on the IP Address or hostname (try both) you used

 # Frontend Setup Commands
-- Boot up an Amazon Linux 2023 (amazon/al2023-ami-2023.6.20241121.0-kernel-6.1-x86_64) EC2 instance, publicly accessible via adding the default security group (all TCP allowed in and out) with an Elastic IP address assigned
+- Boot up an Amazon Linux 2023 (amazon/al2023-ami-2023.6.20241121.0-kernel-6.1-x86_64) EC2 instance, publicly accessible via adding the launch-wizard2 security group with an Elastic IP address assigned
   - Make sure the IP is associated with the rhatemyprofessors.com domain in Route53
 - (On your local machine!!)
 Download the following keys from the Google Drive (https://drive.google.com/drive/folders/1NdcstkfMdttkovbjSILXzMnSPisy90Pl?usp=drive_link) in a couple nested places within the Private Keys Etc. folder
   - OpenGradebook1.pem